scobru/shogun-relay/README.md

 - Automatic data retrieval from IPFS when referenced in GunDB
 - Support for both local IPFS nodes and Pinata cloud storage
 - Configurable fallback to local storage when IPFS is unavailable
+- Optional encryption of IPFS content for enhanced privacy

 ### File Storage System